quire-api/quire-api/src/main/resources/description.md

 Where `app` is a keyword.
 It indicates the app would like to add itself to the followers.

-In additions, you can specify additional information that will be passed as part of a notification.
-The syntax is as follows:
+In additions, you can specify additional information that will be passed as part of a notification int the following syntaxes.

+**Syntax 1**

 ```
 "app|team|channel"